-- 1. The Plaintiff claims: - (a) against the Defendant VimpelCom Ltd. and UBS Securities Canada Inc., on a joint and several basis, damages in the amount of \$750,000,000 for breach of contract; - (b) against the Defendants Globalive Capital Inc., Tennenbaum Capital Partners LLC, 64NM Holdings GP LLC, 64 NM Holdings LP, LG Capital Investors LLC, Serruya Private Equity Inc., Novus Wireless Communications Inc., West Face Capital Inc. and Mid-Bowline Group Corp., on a joint and several basis: - (i) damages in the amount of \$750,000,000 for misuse of confidential information, conspiracy, and inducing breach of contract; and - (ii) Punitive damages in the amount of \$1,000,000; - (c) against all of the Defendants on a joint and several basis: - (i) Prejudgment and postjudgment interest in accordance with sections 128 and 129 of the Courts of Justice Act, R.S.O.
+- 1. The Plaintiff claims: - against the Defendants VimpelCom Ltd. and, UBS Securities Canada Inc. and Globalive Capital Inc., on a joint and several basis, damages in the amount of \$750,000,000 for breach of contract and breach of confidence; - (b) against the Defendants Globalive Capital Inc., Tennenbaum Capital Partners LLC, 64NM Holdings GP LLC, 64 NM Holdings LP, LG Capital Investors LLC, Serruya Private Equity Inc., Novus Wireless Communications Inc., West Face Capital Inc., UBS Securities Canada Inc., and Mid-Bowline Group Corp., on a joint and several basis: - (i) damages in the amount of \$750,000,000 for misuse of confidential information, conspiracy, and inducing breach of contract; and - (ii) Punitive damages in the amount of \$1,000,000; - (c) against all of the Defendants on a joint and several basis: - (i) Prejudgment and postjudgment interest in accordance with sections 128 and 129 of the Courts of Justice Act, R.S.O.
 1990, c.
 C.43, as amended; - (ii) The costs of this action, plus the applicable taxes; and - (iii) Such further and other relief as to this Honourable Court may seem just.